Updated on November 4, 2019

 Well, I actually need to open more pages, because the page I just opened is full of links to other pages I want to open.
 I want to get all those links, so this line says:

-• Store them into a new variable I'm calling "domains."
+.
+Nokogiri allows xpath syntax, which is a very powerful and standardized way to parse XML. - Store them into a new variable I'm calling "domains."

 I know I want the domains with that class because I looked at the HTML and they all have that in common.
 If you do a lot of scraping, you'll find that discovering these patterns are critical.